jwiegley/johnwiegley/posts/2004-03-22-are-we-abhorrent-to-god.md

 ---
 title: Are we abhorrent to God?
-date: Mon, 22 Mar 2004 12:00:00 +0000
 category: Essays
 ---

     Nay!
 When the earth is pounded to powder,
     And thy Lord cometh, and His angels, rank upon rank,

-    And Hell, that Day, is brought face to face --
-    on that Day, man will remember,
+    And Hell, that Day, is brought face to face -- on that Day, man will remember,
     but how will that remembrance profit him?

     He will say: "Ah!
     Would that I had sent forth good deeds for this, my Future Life!"

-    For, that Day, His Chastisement will be such as none else can inflict,
-    And His bonds will be such as none other can bind.
+    For, that Day, His Chastisement will be such as none else can inflict, And His bonds will be such as none other can bind.

     Yet to the righteous soul will be said:

     O thou soul who art well assured,
     Return to thy Lord, well-pleased, and pleasing unto Him.

     Enter thou among My servants,
     And enter thou My paradise.[^1]

 Many people that I know would shy away from ever attributing the end of